W. E. Powell

-W.E.
-Powell was a 19th-century footballer who played for Burslem Port Vale.
+W. E. Powell was a 19th-century footballer who played for Burslem Port Vale.

 Career

 Powell most likely joined Burslem Port Vale in the autumn of 1884.
 His first recorded game was in a 6–1 thumping at Blackburn Olympic on 1 November 1884 in a friendly.
 The next year he was a member of the sides that won the Burslem Challenge and shared the North Staffs Charity Challenge cups in 1885.
 He was rather callously given the nickname "Pull-it" after badly disjointing a knee in a 4–1 defeat at Crewe Alexandra in a Football Combination match on 20 October 1888; the injury was so severe a doctor had to be brought onto the pitch before Powell was carried off.
-Once recovered he was mainly used as a reserve player and was released from the Athletic Ground at the end of the 1892–93 season.
+Once recovered he was mainly used as a reserve team player and was released from the Athletic Ground at the end of the 1892–93 season.